-In 1989 he applied as a cosmonaut candidate for the UK Project Juno programme with the Soviet Union (now Russia).
+In 1989, Dave applied as a cosmonaut candidate for the UK Project Juno programme with the Soviet Union (now Russia).
 The mission was to spend seven days in space aboard the space station Mir.
 Dave did not reach the final selection but progressed further than he expected.
 The mission was flown by Helen Sharman in May 1991.
-In support of his research Dave has visited NASA in the United States and the Yuri Gagarin Cosmonaut Training Centre in Russia, where visits to space training facilities and handling real space hardware has provided a valuable insight into the activities of a space explorer and the realities of flying and living in space.
+In support of his research, Dave has visited NASA in the United States and the Yuri Gagarin Cosmonaut Training Centre in Russia, where visits to space training facilities and handling real space hardware helped to provide valuable insights into the activities of a space explorer and the realities of flying and living in space.

-He is a friend of many former and current astronauts and cosmonauts, some of whom have accompanied Dave of visits to schools across the country.
-For over 20 years Dave has delivered space presentations and workshops to children and social groups across the UK.
-This programme has developed into a three tier project of presentations, mini and full day workshops to help the younger generation develop an interest in science and technology and the world around them.
+Dave has been a friend to many former and current astronauts and cosmonauts, some of whom have accompanied his on visits to schools across the UK.
+Dave's space presentations and workshops to children and social groups developed over 40 years into a three-tier project of presentations, mini and full-day workshops to help the younger generation develop an interest in science and technology and the world around them.
 In the 2010s, Dave stepped back from full-time outreach activities to concentrate on his writing projects.